Cathedral of the Blessed Sacrament (Sacramento, California): Renovation

 The interior dome of the cathedral, which stands 110 ft high, was rebuilt, some 70 years after the original one was blocked from view.
 The dove in the oculus, with a wingspan of 7 ft, is “a dramatic reminder of the Holy Spirit’s presence in the life of the church, especially in the celebration of the Eucharist,” according to Father James Murphy who was the rector of the cathedral during its renovation.
 Sixteen large rondels, each 5 ft in diameter, decorate the new dome, portraying Eucharistic scenes from Scripture.

 An octagonal marble baptismal font with a decorative mosaic is at the entrance to the cathedral.
 Two side chapels — the Martyrs Chapel and the Chapel of Our Lady and Saints of the Americas — provide a space for private devotion to the saints.
 Two, 20 ft high murals, painted by artists from EverGreene Painting Studios in New York, adorn the chapels.

 The large, weight-bearing columns of the cathedral were hollowed and workers installed 320 lt of steel to reinforce the masonry of the cathedral walls.
 Workers used a powerful epoxy with the steel to bond components to the structure and enable the building to withstand an earthquake measuring 8.0 on the Richter scale.

-The cathedral's original organ was removed in 1970 and in 1977 it was replaced with a small nine-rank instrument that was inadequate to serve the cathedral's needs.
+The cathedral's original organ had been removed in 1970 and been replaced in 1977 with a small nine-rank instrument that was inadequate to serve the cathedral's needs.
 The Reuter Organ Company constructed and installed a new organ with 15-ranks that incorporates the pipes from the earlier instrument.

 The restoration is the largest financial project the diocese has ever undertaken, with the $34 million cost coming from various sources.
 The diocese's 2002 capital campaign provided $10 million and another $10 came from diocesan investments.
 An additional $2 million was raised by cathedral parishioners.
 Diocesan officials are now conducting a campaign for the remaining $12 million (January 2005 estimate).